 7. How does BTP ensure its suppliers comply with their

 Each competitive tender submission is evaluated to take all of

 the relevant issues into account.
-BTP takes the issue of equality
+We take the issue of equality and

 Relations (Amendment) Act 2000, Employment Equality: Religion or